-A Million Blooms at the Lewis Ginter Botanical Garden, a true celebration of spring!
+A Million Blooms at the Lewis Ginter Botanical Garden, a true celebration of spring in Richmond, VA!
 A parade of blooms unfurls as the weather warms: daffodils, tulips, peonies, roses and many more.

 Art Works’ spring art shows vary from silver dancers, hash tags to the natural world.
 Mike Keeling, painter and photographer presents La Danseuse En Argent (the silver dancer).
 Award winning photographers Libby Clark and Michael Mancuso present solo shows of places and nature and Jeanne Minnix, a computer graphic artist breaks away from technology with her exhibit of abstract expressionism paintings.
 Local artists show off a variety of artwork in the April 2017 All Media Show, juried by B. J. Kocen of Glave Kocen Gallery.
 The exhibits continue through May 21, 2017.
 This event is free and open to the public.